-He is music director of the Philadelphia Singers, a member of the conducting staff of the Philadelphia Orchestra, and director of orchestral and conducting studies at the Mannes College of Music.
+He is music director of the Mannes Orchestra, the New York Choral Society, and the Philadelphia Singers; and director of orchestral and conducting studies at the Mannes College of Music.

 Mr. Hayes has conducted several operas in Belgium and the Czech Republic.
-Recently, he led the East Coast Premiere performances of Tan Dun’s Tea for the Opera Company of Philadelphia.
-At Curtis he has led Adams's Death of Klinghoffer, Britten's Albert Herring and The Rape of Lucretia, Bizet/Brook's La Tragédie de Carmen, Weill's Mahagonny and Happy End, Handel's Alcina, Bellini's I Capuleti e i Montecchi, Rossini's Il Barbiere di Siviglia and Il Viaggio a Reims, Donizetti's L'elisir D'amore, Puccini's Gianni Schicci and La Rondine, and Stravinsky's Les Noces.
+Recently, he led Tan Dun’s Tea: A Mirror of Soul for the Opera Company of Philadelphia.
+He has led several productions for the Curtis Opera Theatre, including The Death of Klinghoffer, Albert Herring, The Rape of Lucretia, La Tragédie de Carmen, Mahagonny, Happy End, Alcina, I Capuleti e i Montecchi, Il barbiere di Siviglia, Il viaggio a Reims, L'elisir d'amore, Gianni Schicci, La Rondine, and Les Noces.

 Guest-conducting engagements include concerts with the Philadelphia Orchestra, Opera Company of Philadelphia, Chamber Orchestra of Philadelphia, Richmond Symphony Orchestra, Los Angeles Master Chorale, Washington Chorus, Louisiana Philharmonic, and the Verbier Festival.